ZhianMai/My-LeetCode-Solution/README.md

 ## Prologue
 Consider LeetCode is an online gaming platform!

+This repo is a collection of some of my leetcode solutions.
 Many posted solutions on leetcode are with improper style or logic, making them less readable.

-This repo is a collection of some of my leetcode solutions.
+So I would like to post my solution codes here.

+### Rules of code
 They will:
 * follow the Google Java Coding style guide (yes, indentation +2 spaces);
 * follw some items (rules) in the book <i>Effective Java</i>, such as:
   * class name should be norn, whereas function name should be verb;